andrewppar/ModalTheoremProver/README.md

 # Modal Theorem Prover<a id="sec-5" name="sec-5"></a>

 Currently we only support proofs in System K. That's going to be updated soon with proofs from other modal systems.
 The cool thing about Tree Hypersequents is that you only really need on modal theorem prover &#x2013; the prover for system K. All of the rules for manipulating formulas themselves are the same throughout the various systems.
-This is a result from Francesca Poggiolesi

-    @INCOLLECTION{Poggiolesi_TMTHFMPL_2009,
-      AUTHOR={Francesca Poggiolesi},
-      TITLE={The Method of Tree-Hypersequents for Modal Propositional Logic}, BOOKTITLE={Towards Mathematical Philosophy},
-      YEAR={2009},
-      PUBLISHER={Springer},
-      PAGES={31--51},
-      VOLUME={28}
-    }

 ## `proveK`<a id="sec-5-1" name="sec-5-1"></a>